We want to welcome families affected by disabilities. So we take steps to make their kids with special needs comfortable at VBS.

 We want families to feel welcome in our churches, so we take steps to make their kids with special needs comfortable at VBS.
 Then they can hear, understand, and respond to the gospel.
 Making VBS inclusive and welcoming is a great first step to reaching these families!

-Sandra (PhD student at SWBTS) is a special-needs mom and sibling.
-She and her family live outside of Houston, TX where she serves her church as the Inclusion Coordinator for Special Needs Families.
+Sandra is a special-needs mom and sibling.
+She and her family live outside of Houston, Texas where she serves her church as the Inclusion Coordinator for Special Needs Families.
 She is also the Special Needs Ministry Consultant for the Southern Baptist of Texas Convention.
 She’s the author of Unexpected Blessings: The Joys and Possibilities of Life in a Special-Needs Family.
 You can connect with her at sandrapeoples.com.